2025 Solar Incentives Guide for Effingham, IL - Tax Credits & Rebates

 Federal Solar Incentives

-To more fully understand how the ITC will apply to your situation, get in touch with your local Effingham solar panel installation expert and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Effingham solar panel installation expert to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Effingham solar installation expert.
+To better understand how the new Clean Energy Credit will apply to you, reach out to your local Effingham solar installation expert.

 State & Local Solar Incentives